Lee County, North Carolina: Government

+Politics

 Lee is a typical "Solid South" county in terms of voting patterns.
-From its first election in 1908 it voted Democratic by large margins until 1968, except in the 1928 election when anti-Prohibition Catholic Al Smith held the county by single digits.
+From its first election in 1908, it voted Democratic by large margins until 1968, except in the 1928 election when anti-Prohibition Catholic Al Smith held the county by single digits.
 In 1968, Lee's Democratic streak was broken when its electorate chose the American Independent candidate George Wallace.
 After 1972, Lee has voted Republican in every election except for Jimmy Carter's two elections in 1976 and 1980.
-As of 2022, 60.4 percent of the population is registered to vote.
+As of 2022, 60.4% of the population is registered to vote.